airblade/geo_tools/README.md

 # GeoTools

+## Caveat

+This code is quite old.
+I wouldn't do things this way now, but it's in production and it works.

+## Compatibility

+Works on Ruby 1.8+ and 1.9+.

+Designed for Rails 2.3.

+## Overview

 You have lots of plugin choices if you want to geocode North American addresses, or find all the locations near somewhere.
 But few help you with forms and validation.

 This plugin does four things: